Leon Mandelshtam: An 'Expert Jew'

 After graduating, Mandelshtam traveled across Europe to continue his philological training.
 Upon returning to Russia, Count Uvarov requested that Mandelshtam take a post at his ministry, the Ministry of Public Education, as an “expert Jew” to replace Lilienthal, who had just left to the United States.
 This position required him to help design Jewish education reforms in Russia to help Russify the Jewish minority and promote assimilation.
 He would receive permission from the Ministry in 1846 to begin publishing a periodical, but it never saw publication.

 In the autumn of 1847, Mandelshtam's first schools, in Odessa and Vilna, opened.
 In 1848, the Tsemah Tzedek wrote to Mandelshtam demanding that the new government schools should teach Jewish subjects based on traditional approaches rather than the modernized curriculum.
-In order to preserve some sense of traditions some concessions were given.
+In order to preserve some sense of tradition, some concessions were given.
 By 1855, 71 of these schools had been opened.
 The Tsemah Tzedek would start a new campaign, petitioning Mandelshtam and another maskil, Moses Berlin, to preserve traditional perspectives in the government schools.
 His work would see Mandelshtam face heavy backlash from the Jewish community who accused him of not keeping fast days or praying regularly.
 It would cause some controversy in the Chabad world that the Tsemah Tzedek eventually wrote back to Mandelshtam and praised the maskil.

 Through the 1850s, Mandelshtam published a series of articles arguing against the accusations of backwardness levied against Russian Jewry.
 He argued that the Jews were the most literate people of Europe with a long history of scientific study and philosophical study.
 In 1857, he left his position with the Ministry of Public Education and would begin a series of numerous trips to Europe.

 Mandelshtam would translate the Torah into Russian in a diglot format in 1862.
 The work had the Hebrew on one page and a Russian direct translation sitting opposite it.
 He did not publish it in Russia out of fear of upsetting the Synod, which had not yet issued its translation of the Pentateuch.
 He left the Russian Empire for a brief period in 1865, opting to move to Germany, during which time he published his translation in Berlin.
 This translation was met with steep pushback from Orthodox Jewish rabbis.

 In the last years of his life Mandelshtam found himself bankrupt from his self publications and impoverished, with little notoriety.

 While travelling on a boat to cross the Neva in St. Petersburg, Mandelshtam died without explanation on August 31, 1889.
 Due to having no documents on his person he was buried without being identified.
 Once he was noticed as missing the janitor of the building he was living was contacted and the effects of the body were used to identify his corpse.
 On September 6 Mandelshtam was exumed and reburied in Preobrazhenskoye Jewish Cemetery.